Initial CMC Certification

 - test beyond clinical judgment to include key nursing competencies of professional caring and ethical practice as outlined in the Synergy Model for Patient Care.

-Examples of acceptable clinical nursing certifications include, but are not limited to, CCRN, CCRN-E, PCCN, ACNPC, ACNPC-AG, CCNS, ACCNS-AG, CMSRN, CEN, etc.
+Examples of acceptable clinical nursing specialty certifications include, but are not limited to, CCRN, CCRN-E, PCCN, ACNPC, ACNPC-AG, CCNS, ACCNS-AG, CMSRN, CEN, etc.

 - Candidates must meet one of the following clinical practice requirement options:

 - Option 1: Practice as an RN or APRN for 1,750 hours in direct bedside care of acutely/critically ill adult patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application.
 Of those 1,750 hours, 875 must be in the care of acutely/critically ill adult cardiac patients.

 - Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in the care of acutely/critically ill adult patients, with 144 of those hours accrued in the most recent year preceding application.
 Of those 2,000 hours, 1,000 must be in the care of acutely/critically ill adult cardiac patients.